Roger Rogerson: After dismissal from the police force

+Rogerson was dismissed from the New South Wales Police Force on 11 April 1986, while suspended from active service since 30 November 1984 as a result of the Drury investigation.
 After leaving the force, Rogerson worked in the building and construction industry as a supplier of scaffolding.
 He also became an entertainer, telling stories of his police activities in a spoken-word stage show called The Good, the Bad and the Ugly, with former Australian footballers Warwick Capper and Mark "Jacko" Jackson.